dwwatson1/stock-analysis/README.md

 ![2017_Stock_Macro](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/2017_Stock_Macro.PNG)

 The 2017 results took almost a second to display.
-However, we needed it to display the output neatly, I added a script bold the column headings, add commas to the numbers in **Total Daily Volume** column, and show only one decimnal place for the percentage of **Return**.
+However, we needed it to display the output neatly, I added a script to bold the column headings, add commas to the numbers in the **Total Daily Volume** column, and show only one decimal place for the percentage of **Return**.
 I added a conditional formatting script to color the **Return** to show green for a positive return and red for a negative return.
 I assigned those two separate macros to buttons labeled **Add Coloring** and **Add Formatting**.

 The 2017 results displayed positive (green) returns for every stock but $TERP:

 ![2017_Refactor_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/2017_Refactor_Analysis.PNG)

-$DQ was the top performing stock, gaining nearly 200%.
+$DQ was the top-performing stock, gaining nearly 200%.
 The lowest positively returning stock was $RUN, up 5.5% for the year.
 Overall, 2017 was an impressive year for green energy stocks.
-If we compare each stock's performance to a benchmark like the S&P 500, we can see if Steve's parents would just be better off investing in a less volatile mututal fund like $FXAIX.
+If we compare each stock's performance to a benchmark like the S&P 500, we can see if Steve's parents would just be better off investing in a less volatile mutual fund like $FXAIX.
 The return for the Fidelity 500 Index Fund was just under +22% for 2017.
 Impressively, 9 green energy stocks had better returns in 2017 than this benchmark.

 I ran the same analysis again using my __refactored script__.
 It condensed all of the separate subs in my __original script__ into one cohesive piece of code.
 The full code is displayed above in the **Refactored VBA Script Used in this Analysis** section.
 As a result, it cut the run time by 79% to 0.21 seconds.
 The refactored script will come in handy for Steve when he wants to analyze thousands of stocks because he will save a lot of time waiting for the code to run.